-The following conditions apply to debt writedown:
+--[7 CFR 762.145(e)(1)] The following conditions apply to debt writedown:

-- A lender may only writedown a delinquent guaranteed loan or line of credit in an amount sufficient to permit the borrower to develop a feasible plan of operation as defined in § 762.102(b). - The lender will request other creditors to negotiate their debts before a writedown is considered. - The borrower cannot develop a feasible plan after consideration is given to rescheduling and deferral under this section. - The present value of the loan to be written down, based on the interest rate of the rescheduled loan, will be equal to or exceed the net recovery value of the loan collateral. - •\--The loan will be restructured with regular payments at terms no shorter than 5 years for a line of credit and OL term note; and no shorter than 20 years for FO and CL, unless required to be shorter by paragraphs (c)(1)(i) through (ii) of this section (subparagraph 326 B).--\

-- No further advances may be made on a line of credit that is written down. - Loans may not be written down with interest assistance.
+- A lender may only writedown a delinquent guaranteed loan or line of credit in an amount sufficient to permit the borrower to develop a feasible plan of operation as defined in § 761.2(b) of this chapter.-- - The lender will request other creditors to negotiate their debts before a writedown is considered. - The borrower cannot develop a feasible plan after consideration is given to rescheduling and deferral under this section. - The present value of the loan to be written down, based on the interest rate of the rescheduled loan, will be equal to or exceed the net recovery value of the loan collateral. - The loan will be restructured with regular payments at terms no shorter than 5 years for a line of credit and OL term note; and no shorter than 20 years for FO and CL, unless required to be shorter by paragraphs (c)(1)(i) through (ii) of this section (subparagraph 326 B). - No further advances may be made on a line of credit that is written down. - Loans may not be written down with interest assistance.
 If a borrower's loan presently on interest assistance requires a writedown, the writedown will be considered without interest assistance.